swiftlang/swift/docs/LibraryEvolution.rst

   overridable.
 - ``@IBOutlet``, ``@IBAction``, and ``@IBInspectable`` may be added to a member without providing any extra version information.
-Removing any of these is permitted but discouraged.
+Removing any of these is a `binary-compatible source-breaking change` if the member remains ``@objc``, and disallowed if not.
 - Likewise, ``@IBDesignable`` may be added to a class without providing any extra version information.
-Removing it is permitted but discouraged.
+Removing it is considered a `binary-compatible source-breaking change`.
 - Changing a class's superclass ``A`` to another class ``B``, *if* class ``B`` is a subclass of ``A`` *and* class ``B``, along with any superclasses between it and class ``A``, were introduced in the latest version of the library.